 Is it for me?

 Keen to explore several different countries in Europe?
 Want to be immersed in many cultures and undertake a variety of projects as well as travel?
-This is a great option for those who would like to work and travel in a team and have the support of a Team Leader (especially for those who are under 18).
+This is a great option for those who would like to work and travel in a team (especially for those who are under 18).
 If you're looking to meet new people and use your gap year to see as much of Europe as you can, this is the place to start.

 How does this program work?